 Often when we think of a Speech-Language Pathologist (SLP), the image of a school-age child comes to mind.
 We visualize a child with a lisp, stutter or another difficulty with pronunciations of words.
 With May being Better Hearing and Speech...

 A lot of people think of speech therapy as just for children with a lisp or stutter.
-Slurred speech, delayed speech, and stuttering are common reasons you might seek out a speech-language pathologist.
-But these specially trained therapists can help...
+Slurred speech, delayed speech, stuttering, and communication difficulty are common reasons you might seek out a speech-language pathologist.
+But really, how does speech...

 By Randy Wanttaja, M.A., CCC-SLP, Speech-Language Pathologist at Southeastern Physical Therapy's Kempsville clinic in Virginia Beach, Virginia.
 With the new year approaching, it seems that everybody is trying to get on a plan to eat healthier and get back into their exercise...